-This year the Ouray County Rodeo Association (OCRA) selected
+The 2019 Ouray County Rodeo Association (OCRA) scholarship recipient is

 where she lettered in volleyball, soccer and basketball.
 Two

 weeks prior to her graduation from High School, Caitlin walked